 It is a topic often discussed by friends and family when you’re going to South Africa for your internship: are you going to be safe?
 There are plenty of posts and ideas going around online about what you should or shouldn’t do when going to South Africa.
 I’m Laura, the current Communications intern of Roots Interns, and in this post, I’ll let you in on my experiences.
 I’ll also give you some tips and advice for safely doing your internship in South Africa.

 My Experiences with Safety in South Africa

 I’ve been in Cape Town for six weeks now, so first I’ll just let you in on my experiences so far.
 Disclaimer: they’re actually pretty good!
 The thing I had to get used to the most is not being able to walk the streets at night.
 Well, you could, of course, it’s just not recommended.
 Coming from the Netherlands, this took me a while to get used to!
 However, taking an Uber here is really cheap.
 Besides, it is a great mind challenge to figure out how fast you should walk to get home before it is dark. 😉

-Have you considered Johannesburg as your next Internship Destination already?!
+Have you considered Cape Town as your next Internship Destination already?!
 Take a look at our available internships!

 Tips & Advice about Safety in South Africa

 If you’re concerned about safety in South Africa, this might not be the first blog you’ve read about the topic.
 There are many different posts and blogs out there.
 Some of them are very relaxed about it and say you shouldn’t worry, others say you should avoid a lot of things because it would not be safe.
 I’ll just play it safe (ha, get it?) this time and say my experience is somewhere in the middle.
 While my experiences so far have been pretty good, I’ll let you in on a few tips to always keep in mind: